Knowledge discovery through text-based similarity searches for astronomy literature: Conclusion

 We present a new technique for knowledge discovery by using a text similarity approach to find similar papers to a given reference paper.
 This technique performs robustly and finds relevant papers that are not discovered via either citations, references or suggestions from ADS.
-This metric also seems to be a useful tool when studying if a paper is relevant to broader field or addresses some detail in a narrower focus.
+This metric also seems to be a useful tool when studying if a paper is relevant to a broader field or addresses some detail in a narrower focus.
 Similar attempts in other fields \citep[e.g. neuroscience;][]{2016PLoSO..1158423A} also suggest that this can be used to provide a powerful method to disseminate papers.

-Currently, this allows an additional method to discover knowledge especially when entering a field that one is unfamiliar with (e.g. using this technique for reviews).
+Currently, this allows an additional method to discover knowledge, especially when entering a field that one is unfamiliar with (e.g. using this technique for reviews).
 Our recommendation method might be further improved by linking our algorithm with citation information and using an algorithm like \textsc{PageRank} \citep[popularized by Google;][]{page1999pagerank}.
 This will value highly cited papers more than lower cited ones.
 While this technique will help in knowledge discovery by finding relevant papers, our future goal is to identify key measurements and statements in each paper.
 This will allow a scientist to quickly sift through the vast amount of knowledge and identify the relevant paper by the searched quantities (e.g. the most current mass of the proton) before reading the entire paper and critically evaluating the methodology and statistics used.

-Such a machinery would in the first instance help scientists to discover sought after knowledge (regardless of bias towards certain authors, etc.) but might also allow for additional services.
+Such a machinery would in the first instance help scientists to discover sought-after knowledge (regardless of bias towards certain authors, etc.) but might also allow for additional services.
 One of these might be very simple ``fact checking'' mechanisms that will aid researchers when compiling a paper by providing the most up-to-date quantities and flagging mistakes (similar to a grammar/spelling checker).

 Such a machinery has uses far beyond astronomy and astrophysics.
-However, among the many academic fields, astronomy exposes the vast majority of papers and data in machine readable formats (priv. comm.
+However, among the many academic fields, astronomy exposes the vast majority of papers and data in machine-readable formats (priv. comm.
 Christine L. Borgman).
 This suggests that this field is a good start for the development of such a machinery.